ShipEngine/connect-website/reference/order.md

 description:
   The page describes how to define an Order application.
 documentation: |
-  The Order Application Definition file tells the [ShipEngine Integration Platform](./../index.md) where to find the resources that define your application, such as methods and forms.
+  The Order Application Definition file tells the [ShipEngine Connect](./../index.md) where to find the resources that define your application, such as methods and forms.